 10) The Frenchie Can Be Stubborn

 Well, can’t we all sometimes?
-The French Bulldog though seems to know when you’re trying to get it to do something that is important for them.
-A bit like a kid actually.
-It knows you really want them to do this thing so makes it as difficult as possible for you!
+The French Bulldog though seems to know when you’re trying to get it to do something – a bit like a kid actually.

 The emphasis is on you to persevere and be patient and not to give in.
 Training is important and if the Frenchie can get away with something it will do it again and again and again…

-9) You Should Not Leave the Frenchie Alone
+9) You Should Not Leave a Frenchie Alone

 6) They Will Not Protect Anything of Yours